eager-dev/eagerx/docs/guide/developer_guide/bridge/bridge_node.rst

 * :attr:`~eagerx.core.entities.Bridge.log_level`

 Secondly, we will define some parameters that are custom for the OdeBridge.
-We will use these to set some of the parameters of the `odeint <https://docs.scipy.org/doc/scipy/reference/generated/scipy.integrate.odeint.html>`_ method from :mod:`scipy.integrate` which we will use to integrate the ODEs.
+We will use these to set some of the parameters of the `odeint <https://docs.scipy.org/doc/scipy/reference/generated/scipy.integrate.odeint.html>`_ method from :class:`scipy.integrate` which we will use to integrate the ODEs.
 These custom parameters are:

 * **rtol**: *float*, The input parameters rtol and atol determine the error control performed by the solver.